mozilla/normandy/docs/qa/setup.rst

 actually running.
 When using Docker Machine, this is the output of ``docker-machine ip``.

-.. describe:: browser.selfsupport.url

-  The URL that Firefox's built-in Self Repair will load.
-Change this to ``https://localhost:8443/%LOCALE%/repair`` to use the docker-compose Normandy.

-.. describe:: browser.uitour.testingOrigins

-  A comma-seperated list of domains UITour can run on.
-In order for Actions to run correctly without the add-on, add ``https://localhost:8443`` to this value.

 .. describe:: extensions.shield-recipe-client@mozilla.org.api_url

   The URL that the add-on will fetch recipes from.
 Set this to